We are well and truly in the digital age. Even so, numerous business processes are still lagging behind, particularly invoicing management.

 All this translates to a need for compliance.
 Getting on board with electronic invoicing means your business can incorporate any changes to processes before legal obligations come into force.
 Doing so allows you to monitor teething issues that could otherwise result in fines if left until these regulations are law.

 Automation is one of the largest market disruptors in recent history.
 Businesses benefit greatly by using automation for repetitive tasks such as invoicing because it massively reduces human error and processing time.

 According to Forrester’s 2022 predictions, 10% of tech executives will focus on investment in automation to free up staff and resources for new initiatives.
 Combined with the fact that the automation market is expected to grow at a CAGR of 5.5% in the next 5 years, it is clear that automation will continue to be big business.

-Looking at this against the growing trend for digitization of business processes, the two factors arguably work alongside one another, as you can’t have automation without digitization.
+Looking at this against the growing trend for digitisation of business processes, the two factors arguably work alongside one another, as you can’t have automation without digitisation.

 Along with freeing up resources, automation means employees can shift their efforts from time-consuming activities like invoicing presentment and delivery to focus on more human-orientated tasks.

 Understanding Electronic Invoicing Best Practices